• Home

 Ingredient Notes

-• Butter/ Vegan Baking Stick- Only use softened.
-If you use melted, the cookies will spread too much.
+• Butter/ Vegan Baking Stick- Only use room temperature.
+If you use melted, the cookies will spread too much while baking.

 • Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.

-• Dark Brown Sugar- I use this instead of granulated for added moisture.
+• Dark Brown Sugar- I use brown sugar instead of granulated for added moisture like in my Chocolate Blossom Cookies.

 See my recipe card below for a complete list of the ingredients with measurements.